mattyradiuk/API-Practice/cards/README.md

 # API-Practice
-Going to try and make a card game using http://deckofcardsapi.com/
+Tried to make a super simple card game using http://deckofcardsapi.com/

-* The game is looking better than ever!
+* Still might implement betting but who knows

-* Still a lot of things to add and work on
+* Was trying to practice Apis not css lol

-* Going to encorporate this into my new website soon
+* Please check out the live version on my website! http://radiuk.ca